0xD3AN/hall-monitor-dummy-form/README.md

 > Click on any of the "View Details" column command buttons to open a details view of the target patient.

-> The minium and maximum delay (in milliseconds) is configurable via the application settings file. s
+> The minium and maximum delay (in milliseconds) is configurable via the application settings XML file.

 ---

-This app can be used to practice DLL injection and Win32 API hooks for hall-monitoring.
+This app may be used to practice DLL injection and Win32 API hooks for the "hall monitor" application, which is an exercise in pen testing techniques.

 ---